halsabbah10/ml-email-classifier/README.md

 That's it!
 The system will automatically:
 - Create the MySQL database
-- Train the ML model
+- Load the pre-trained ML model
 - Start all services
 - Be ready for use in ~2 minutes